OLORUNTOBI-LEVELUP/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+##Answer
+The DOM is the document object model.It is an API programming interface for JavaScript that allows JavaScript to add/change/ remove HTML elemnts and attributes, also add/change/remove css styles, listen for and react to HTML events.
+The HTML DOM model is constructed as a tree of Objects

 2. What is an event?

+##Answer
+Events are things that happen on HTML elemnts

 3. What is an event listener?

+##Answer
+An event listener listens for a particular event on the dom.
+They wait for a particular event to occur

 4. Why would we convert a NodeList into an Array?

+##Answer
+NodeList should be converted to an array in order to have access to array methods such as ForEach, Map etc

 5. What is a component?

+##Answer
+A component is simply a piece of reusable code that can be used to build elements sharing functionality abd style

 ### Git Set up